fjavierm/ceh/04-Enumeration/README.md

 * HELO: To identify the domain name of the server.
 * EXPN: Verify Mailbox on localhost.
-* MAIL FROM: To identify the sender of the email
+* MAIL FROM: To identify the sender of the email.
 * RCPT TO: Specify the message recipients.
 * SIZE: To specify maximum supported size information.
 * DATA: To define data.